LucidtechAI/las-docs/getting-started/dev/cli.md

 }
 ```

-Run inference on the document using a model
+Finally, run inference on the document using a model:
 ```bash
 >> $ las predictions create las:document:<hex> las:model:<hex>
 {